sassoftware/sasoptpy/doc/web-api.rst

 .. http:post:: /models/(str:model)/variable_groups

-   Creates a set of variable group inside the model
+   Creates a set of variable groups inside the model

    :reqheader Authorization: Bearer token to authenticate
    :reqheader Content-Length: Length of the JSON object